 - Hold a completed undergraduate degree from a regionally accredited institution.
 Applicants to the PhD program must also hold a similarly accredited graduate degree. - Hold a minimum cumulative grade point average of 3.0.
 If the student does not meet this requirement, the student may request conditional admission. - Request that all schools previously attended send official transcripts directly to the Director of the College.
 Hand delivered copies, photocopies, and printouts of grade reports are not acceptable. - Submit an acceptable graduate test score: a combined verbal and quantitative score of 1000 or above on the Graduate Record Examination (GRE), or score of 400 or above on the Miller Analogy Test (MAT). - Submit an acceptable TOEFL score of 500 or above if English is not the applicant's first language. - Submit three letters of recommendation with specific comments regarding the applicant's academic work, professional experience, and ability successfully to complete graduate study.
-These letters are usually from the applicant's previous instructors or supervisory personnel. - Submit a personal goals statement of 400-500 words that identifies how the program to which the student is applying will contribute to those goals. - Submit a \$35 non-refundable application fee along with a completed application form (MA, PhD) and other required materials listed above. - PhD applicants also submit a scholarly postgraduate formal writing sample. - Receive approval by the respective program director.
+These letters are usually from the applicant's previous instructors or supervisory personnel.

+- Submit a personal goals statement of approximately 300 words that identifies how the program to which the student is applying will contribute to those goals. - Submit a \$35 non-refundable application fee along with a completed application form (MA, PhD) and other required materials listed above. - Receive approval by the respective program director.